Walking Liberty Halves

 6275089002

-Gem $1695 New April 1!
-Brilliant Frosted Luster, Gem Original..
+Gem $1695 Brilliant Frosted Luster, Gem Original..
 GFRC Buyback, Price Reduction.
 Approaching "perfection" best describes this superb gem 1943-D Walking Liberty half dollar.
 Creamy mint frost covers both sides along with faint gold patina that is a touch deeper at the rims.
 Thick frosted luster appears when placed under angled lighting along with vibrant cartwheels.
 Strike is hammered with all device details deeply impressed including the topmost skirt lines and thumb.
 Finally, the surfaces are pristine without tiny abrasions during 10x review.
 The certified MS67+ grade and CAC approval place this lot at the condition census as CAC has yet to approve a single MS68.
 Pricing a coin at this quality level is challenging.
 The PCGS price guide number at MS67+ is $2750 with auction records consistent with the reserve price.
 A superb gem for those building the finest registry sets.
 Housed in new large font NGC holder with CAC approval.
 PCGS #6619

 Walking Liberty 50C 1945S 1945-S